Critical Role: Vox Machina Origins: Volume 1

 In July 2017, at the 2017 San Diego Comic-Con, it was announced that a comic covering the origin of Vox Machina would be published.
 It was written by Matthew Colville, drawn by Olivia Samson (a long-time member of the Critical Role community), and both colored and lettered by Chris Northrop.
 In September 2017, Geek & Sundry announced that they partnered with Dark Horse Comics to publish the comic book and that it would be available digitally beginning September 2017.
 The first digital issue was released on September 20, 2017 with a cover by Deborah Hauber.

 On May 31, 2018, two hardcover editions collecting Critical Role: Vox Machina Origins #1–#6 were released.
 Both editions include annotated cover process pieces, preliminary character sketches, and character descriptions with stats.
 The limited edition is bound in faux leather and came with a lithograph and cloth portfolio, all housed in a faux leather slipcase.
 The limited edition is now out of print.
 A trade paperback, Critical Role: Vox Machina Origins Volume 1 was released on October 15, 2019.
+In February 2025, as part of Critical Role's 10th anniversary, Dark Horse announced that the first volume would be released as print single issues starting in June 2025.